-- There are no surface findings in and around the project area, - there is no area defined as "Cultural Properties", "Natural Assets", "Site" and "Conservation Area" in the 1st, 2nd, 3rd and 5th sub-paragraphs of sub-paragraph (a) titled "Definitions" of the first paragraph of Article 3 of the Law on the Protection of Cultural and Natural Properties and the areas determined and registered pursuant to the same Law and the relevant articles of the Law No. 3386 dated 17/6/1987 (Law on the Amendment of Some Articles of the Law No. 2863 on the Protection of Cultural and Natural Heritage and the Addition of Certain Articles to this Law) - There are no cultural, historical and natural areas that have been given the status of "Cultural Heritage" and "Natural Heritage", which have been taken under protection by the Ministry of Culture in accordance with the 1st and 2nd articles of the "Convention on the Protection of the World Cultural and Natural Heritage". - However, during the construction and physical interventions to be made, in accordance with the provision of "obligation To inform" in Article 4 of the Law numbered 2863, if any finds or relics that are immovable cultural property to be protected as specified in Article 6 of the same law are found, it is obligatory to immediately stop the work and report this to the nearest Museum Directorate or to the headman in the village or to the local authorities in other places within 3 (three) days at the latest.
+- There are no surface findings in and around the project area, - There is no area defined as "Cultural Properties", "Natural Assets", "Site" and "Conservation Area" in the 1st, 2nd, 3rd and 5th sub-paragraphs of sub-paragraph (a) titled "Definitions" of the first paragraph of Article 3 of the Law on the Protection of Cultural and Natural Properties and the areas determined and registered pursuant to the same Law and the relevant articles of the Law No. 3386 dated 17/6/1987 (Law on the Amendment of Some Articles of the Law No. 2863 on the Protection of Cultural and Natural Heritage and the Addition of Certain Articles to this Law) - There are no cultural, historical and natural areas that have been given the status of "Cultural Heritage" and "Natural Heritage", which have been taken under protection by the Ministry of Culture in accordance with the 1st and 2nd articles of the "Convention on the Protection of the World Cultural and Natural Heritage". - During the household surveys and the community level surveys, existence of any building, structure or old tree and spiritual area or festivals and traditions were questioned and according to the results, it has been observed that there are no such intangible cultural heritage. - However, during the construction and physical interventions to be made, in accordance with the provision of "obligation To inform" in Article 4 of the Law numbered 2863, if any finds or relics that are immovable cultural property to be protected as specified in Article 6 of the same law are found, it is obligatory to immediately stop the work and report this to the nearest Museum Directorate or to the headman in the village or to the local authorities in other places within 3 (three) days at the latest.
 Regarding the legal and private persons who do not notify, action will be taken within the scope of Article 9 of the Law No. 2863.

-Figure 6-43: Cultural Heritage around the Project Area
+Figure 6-46: Cultural Heritage around the Project Area

-Sensitivity features Supported by Sensitivity value Absence of archaeological heritage in the Aol Official Letters Low-Medium
+Sensitivity features Supported by Sensitivity value Absence of archaeological heritage in the AoI Official Letters Low-Medium